 Fraud is the act of intentionally deceiving someone or a company in order to obtain money or other types of benefits.
 A few of the most commonly prosecuted types of fraud in Las Vegas include:

-“Willfully and maliciously” setting property ablaze is considered arson (NRS 205.025) in Nevada.
+As mentioned earlier, “willfully and maliciously” setting property ablaze is considered arson (NRS 205.025) in Nevada.
 Like the medical designations for burn severity, Nevada arson laws offer four degrees of arson charges – each with different requirements and penalties.
-Learn more below.

 - First-degree arson: Setting buildings or vehicle with people inside on fire